foxxyz/loupedeck/README.md

 ------------

  * Node 18+
+ * Supported Device
+   * Loupedeck Live
+   * Loupedeck Live S
+   * Loupedeck CT
+   * Razer Stream Controller ("RSC")
- * Loupedeck Live, Loupedeck Live S, Loupedeck CT or Razer Stream Controller (RSC)
+   * Razer Stream Controller X ("RSCX")

-This library has been tested with firmware versions 0.1.3, 0.1.79, 0.2.5 and 0.2.8.
+This library has been tested with firmware versions 0.1.3, 0.1.79, 0.2.5, 0.2.8 and 0.2.23.
 Other versions may work.

 Installation
 ------------